mondragonda/symfony/UPGRADE-3.0.md

                # ...
    ```

- * The `form.csrf_provider` service is removed as it implements an adapter for
+ * xxx The `form.csrf_provider` service is removed as it implements an adapter for
    the new token manager to the deprecated
    `Symfony\Component\Form\Extension\Csrf\CsrfProvider\CsrfProviderInterface`
    interface.
    The `security.csrf.token_manager` should be used instead.

- * The `validator.mapping.cache.apc` service has been removed in favor of the `validator.mapping.cache.doctrine.apc` one.
+ * ppp The `validator.mapping.cache.apc` service has been removed in favor of the `validator.mapping.cache.doctrine.apc` one.

- * The ability to pass `apc` as the `framework.validation.cache` configuration key value has been removed.
+ * ppp The ability to pass `apc` as the `framework.validation.cache` configuration key value has been removed.
    Use `validator.mapping.cache.doctrine.apc` instead:

    Before: